morgannewellsun/astrobee/tools/offline_debian_installer/README.md

 ### Workflow for uninstalling debians on the robots

 1. On Astrobee, run `./scripts/uninstall_debians` to uninstall debians.
+(NOTE: The file `temp/debian_dependencies_list_filtered.txt` is necessary to do this.
+If you accidently deleted it, check the logs folder for a backup.)
 2. Remove the tool folder on Astrobee to complete the uninstall.